Skip to content

 • RTA (Rapid Type Analysis): Uses instantiated types (from NEW instructions) to prune virtual call targets

-• Worklist Algorithm: Iteratively processes methods until no new reachable methods are found
+• Worklist Algorithm: Iteratively processes reachable methods and receiver events until no new work remains

 • ASM: Lightweight Java bytecode manipulation library used for parsing .class files